Olexandr88/ziskof/README.md

 $ diff $ZISKJS/work/qemu.tr $ZISKJS/work/zisk.tr
 ```

-You  can also use visual code to compare two files: [https://learn.microsoft.com/en-us/visualstudio/ide/compare-with?view=vs-2022](chack here)
+You  can also use visual code to compare two files [https://learn.microsoft.com/en-us/visualstudio/ide/compare-with?view=vs-2022](chack here)

 In the simulator, tou can put a conditional breakpoint of the form: